my-improvement/crocodocs/README.md

 ### Customizing documentation preferences

 If there is no ```preferences.json``` file in crocodocs folder in the project's root path, the file will be created right before processing the making of the documentation.
-This file contains colors (in web color format), font family to be used and project name to be displayed preferences that you can edit as you want anyway.
+This file contains colors (in web color format), font family to be used and project name to be displayed preferences that you can edit as you want anyway also ignored paths if you have a lot of files in the project that needs to be ignored and not to be documentated to increase generating speed time.

 ```
 {